Frumpy Florals for the 50’s, 60’s, & 70’s: With Modern Jeans

-I had another request from a reader (and gosh I’m sorry that I don’t remember who asked), but the message was this.
-She loves buying floral shirts but doesn’t want to appear mumsy (did I get that right, whoever asked me?)
-And I think we can all agree that I don’t have all the answers (ha ha), but I really tried to figure out some ways to make the same shirt look bad and then good.
+I had another request from a reader (thank you Gail), and the message was this.
+She loves buying floral shirts but doesn’t want to appear mumsy (did I get that right?)
+And I think we can all agree that I don’t have all the answers (haha), but I really tried to figure out some ways to make the same shirt look bad and then good.
 I even went to the trouble of using our own shirt styled 3 different ways (and included what I considered a frumpy comparison).

 I started with the thinking that in order to make a floral top that you might consider mumsy look great, you might start with some great pants & shoes!
 I noticed that I had all three of us do the front tuck with our shirts.
 It’s certainly an interesting way to configure your shirt if you’re looking to add interest.
 I even consciously left off necklaces & bracelets so there wouldn’t be a shift of focus from the floral tops!
 Go ahead, tell me what you think about my experiment!

 Jodie’s (50’s) Outfit: Let me start with my frumpy comparison.
 I have to tell you I felt embarrassed to go outside in this get up!
 These pants are definitely big on me, so after this picture I gave them away.

 For the fabulous outfit, I started with my grey jeans, I know they look like blue jeans in this picture, but they really are grey.
 I realize that many older women are not delighted about distressed jeans (and I’m sure we’ll look back on them in 20 years and laugh), but they are certainly modern!

 And then I added in my studded, bright pink flats!

 So the recipe is the same: shirt + same floral top + flats, yet the look is quite different, I think!